tesseract4java/jleptonica/README.md

 LibLept.pixDestroy(Pointer.pointerToPointer(ppix));
 ~~~

-You can convert a `BufferedImage` to a instance of `Pix` and vice versa:
+You can convert a `BufferedImage` to an instance of `Pix` and vice versa:

 ~~~ java
 BufferedImage img = ImageIO.read(Paths.get("input.png").toFile());